abhinavmish96/NODE_COURSE/1_NodeJS_Up_and_Running/readme.md

 ### Reading a File Asynchronously

-- A new module, **File System (fs)**, is used in this example.
-The File System module wraps standard POSIX file functionality, including opening up and accessing the contents from a file.
+- A new module, **File System (fs)**, The File System module wraps standard POSIX file functionality, including opening up and accessing the contents from a file.